 Singaporean children are some of the world’s most over-scheduled.
-Even during the March Holidays, they’re probably not spared.
+Even during the March school holidays, they’re probably not spared.

 Given how much kiasu parents invest in their kids, you would think everyone would grow up to be an overachiever who shines at the workplace.
 Instead, Singaporean employees have a reputation for being good at following instructions but flop when it comes to thinking out of the box, expressing themselves compellingly or communicating effectively.

-Instead of enrolling their kids in more tuition sessions or baby genius classes during the March Holidays, Singaporean parents might want to consider the following 5 things that might actually benefit their children in the long run.
+Instead of enrolling their kids in more tuition sessions or baby genius classes during the March school holidays, Singaporean parents might want to consider the following 5 things that might actually benefit their children in the long run.

 Best of all, they’re free!